bioXgeo/geodiv/cran-comments.md

 * local Windows 10, R 3.6.1

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs, or WARNINGS.

+With the check_rhub() function, there was one NOTE (below).

+Found the following files/directories:
+    'examples_i386' 'examples_x64' 'geodiv-Ex_i386.Rout'
+    'geodiv-Ex_x64.Rout' 'tests_i386' 'tests_x64'

+These files are not included in the R package, and this note does not appear with the devtools::check() function in any environment.

 This is the initial submission of this package.